JamesLavin/simple_time_series/README.md

     miles = [2.2, 3.1, 0.0, 4.3, 1.2, 12.2, 2.3]
     tasks_done = [2, 3, 0, 14, 3, 11, 0]

-To associate these observations with the days they belong to, you create arrays of days-of-the-week ("dows") and/or "dates".
+To associate these observations with the days they belong to, you create ordered arrays that could hold sequential observation numbers, days-of-the-week, dates or whatever.
 (You can put whatever time/date values in these arrays that you wish.
-Currently, however, only arrays named "dows" and "dates" are supported, but I will soon make it so the names you choose don't matter.
 Only their order in the array(s) matters.)
+Below, we create "dows" (for days-of-the-week) and "dates," but you can make whatever ordered observation/date variables you desire:

     dows = ['Sunday', 'Monday', 'Tuesday', 'Wednesday',
             'Thursday', 'Friday', 'Saturday']